Chraki: Speaking, Thinking, Dreaming The Future

 How It’s Laid Out Now

-On this installation, I have three (sub-)sites: the main informational “blog,” a wiki-like “encyclopaedia” to which users can contribute, and a user-friendly “forum.”
-Yes, all these things run on WordPress.
+On this installation, I have three (sub-)sites: the main informational blog, a wiki encyclopaedia to which users can contribute, and a user-friendly forum.
+Yes, all these things run on/through WordPress (and MediaWiki).
 I told you, it can be powerful!
-There are a few limitations at the moment, mostly the revision histories of the encyclopedia aren’t accessible so it doesn’t behave like a traditional wiki, but these will be overcome.

 As the site develops I plan to develop my own plugins to extend the functionality of the site to also include even RESTful API interfaces.
 One of my first goals is to develop a means of “working on” and processing the Chraki syllabograms in terms of SVG files and fonts.

 I hope to create a database of SVG files that could potentially be edited online (with the right permissions).
 These SVG files would form the basis for a service that could combine them together into a Unicode compatible font that would render them as any other font on the computer (with the proper encoding.)
 It could also serve up a “bitmap” font that could also be used to render text in images as well to varying degrees of resolution (useful for maintaining the “8-bit” aesthetic.)
 This same technology will be even handier when it comes to the encodifications, their creation, editing, and collation into a Unicode mapped font.